Below are flooring maintenance tips to help you keep your new floor in great shape for years to come!

 Wrinkles, ripples and buckles in carpet are most often caused by a failure to stretch the carpet correctly using a power stretcher, the use of an incorrect or failed cushion, or excessive temperature and/or humidity.
 Ripples can be caused by a combination of any of the above.
 If ripples or buckles develop, consult your carpet retailer.
 Generally, the problem can be corrected by a qualified carpet installer who reinstalls the carpet with a power stretcher.

 Do not move furniture on the floor for 24 hours.
 Avoid heavy foot traffic, during this time to allow the adhesive to dry.
-If the floor has been seamed, do not disturb the seam sealer for several hours so it can set up.
+Do not disturb the seam for several hours so the seam can set up if there is a seam in the room.
 Damp mop the floor the day after installation using clean warm water, to remove any loose dirt as well as the black face markers.
 For future maintenance care follow the steps listed below.

 A. Use Armstrong Once ‘n Done No-Rinse Floor Cleaner or Mannington Rinse Free Cleaner.
 It’s specially formulated for use on all vinyl floors.
 Once’n Done does not need to be rinsed when used as directed except when used full strength.
 (When used full strength, it must be rinsed.)
 For slightly soiled or frequently washed floors: